 It should be noted that instream changes at a localized level sometimes affect certain sites.
 For example, at Site 1 a large tree fell into the channel along the right bank in 2009, changing the hydrology and subsequent substrate characteristics of the site, by increasing the velocity on the left bank and causing a temporary reduction in fine sediments on the left bank.
-However, this effect was minimal in 2011 and 2012 as the tree was gradually de-limbed by the current.
-A similar situation exists at Site 12 (Figure 2), where a considerable debris jam has accumulated on the left bank, resulting of a re-distribution of particles at that site, with increase of fine sediments on the left bank and reductions on the right bank.
+However, this effect was minimal in 2012 and 2013 as the tree was gradually de-limbed by the current.
+A similar situation exists at Site 12 (Figure 2), where a considerable debris jam has accumulated on the left bank, resulting of a re-distribution of particles at that site, with an increase of fine sediments on the left bank and reductions on the right bank.
 In both cases, these effects were confined to the specific sites.

-Another event of note is a significant slide that occurred in early March 2013 upstream of Mud Creek.
+Another event of note is a significant slide that occurred in January 2013 on a tributary upstream of Mud Creek.
 This has caused several periods of higher than normal sediment loads in the river since that time.
-Note that analyses of these changes are not included within this report.
+Appendix 5.1 (Page 18) explains observations of this slide and sample sites in its vicinity that were made August 22, 2013.